unstoppabledomains/docs/src/managing-domains/managing-domain-records.md

 ### Crypto Payments Records

 One essential feature of blockchain domains is the ability to specify a domain instead of a destination address for your crypto payment.
-Cryptocurrency wallets that need this feature should resolve a domain to crypto address under the hook in the same way the browser resolves a domain to IP address.
+Cryptocurrency wallets that need this feature should resolve a domain to crypto address under the hook in the same way a browser resolves a domain to IP address.

 All crypto addresses are stored within `crypto.*` namespace.
 Each currency address is stored as `crypto.<TICKER>.address` record.
 Example: Bitcoin address is stored in `crypto.BTC.address`.
 Addresses are stored in plain text format according to an address space standard established by each currency.
 The currency's namespace can contain additional currency-specific attributes to facilitate payment delivery.
 Example: [Ripple Destination Tag](https://xrpl.org/source-and-destination-tags.html).
 However, key names for those attributes are not yet standardized.
 Please contact [Unstoppable Domains Support](mailto:support@unstoppabledomains.com) if you need such attributes to be added to the standard.